Functional Mixtures-of-Experts: Experimental study

 \paragraph{Parameter estimation performance.} To evaluate the parameter estimation performance, we consider the functional parameter functions estimation error as defined by \eqref{eq:functional estimation error}.
 This error between the true function and the estimated one, provides an evaluation of how well the proposed models reconstruct the hidden functional gating and expert networks.

+In this evaluation, we considered scenario $S1$, i.e., $m=300$, $\sigma^2_{\delta}=1$.
+Moreover, in order to provide an idea of the impact of training size on parameter estimation, we run the models with different training sizes (share the same scenario $S1$) and report

-The MSE for each function, for each model, are shown in Table \ref{Table: S1 MSE}.
-It shows that there are significant improvements when using iFME and FME-Lasso models in estimating the gating network, compared to the FME model.
+the MSE for each function, for each model in Table \ref{Table: S1 MSE}.
+It shows that there are significant improvements, even with small training size, when using iFME model in estimating the gating network, compared to the FME and FME-Lasso model.

+Now, in order to evaluate the designed sparsity of zeroth and third derivatives of the reconstructed functions, we compute the MSEs versus their true values, i.e., zeros, on each designed intervals.
+In particular, we divide the domain $\cT=[0,1]$ into three parts: $\cT_1=[0,0.3)$, $\cT_2=[0.3,0.7)$, and $\cT_3=[0.7,1]$, then for each model the MSEs on the corresponding intervals are reported in Table \ref{Table: S1 MSE sparsity}.